Find out if a road is publicly maintained

 The list has been prepared using the best information available from records at the time of publication.
-It does not, however, constitute a definitive statement as to the status of any particular highway and only refers to the length publicly maintained and not lateral extents such as whether or not a grass verge is included.
+It does not, however, constitute a definitive statement as to the status of any particular highway.
+It only refers to the length publicly maintained and not lateral extents such as whether or not a grass verge is included.

 - postcode, or